Goldman Sachs (GS) Sees a More Significant Dip Than Broader Market: Some Facts to Know

-Shares of the investment bank have depreciated by 2.97% over the course of the past month, underperforming the Finance sector's gain of 0.52% and the S&P 500's gain of 2.17%.
+Prior to today's trading, shares of the investment bank had gained 0.28% over the past month.
+This has outpaced the Finance sector's loss of 0.26% and lagged the S&P 500's gain of 1.25% in that time.

-Analysts and investors alike will be keeping a close eye on the performance of Goldman Sachs in its upcoming earnings disclosure.
-It is anticipated that the company will report an EPS of $8.19, marking a 49.73% rise compared to the same quarter of the previous year.
-Our most recent consensus estimate is calling for quarterly revenue of $12.54 billion, up 6.08% from the year-ago period.
+Investors will be eagerly watching for the performance of Goldman Sachs in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on October 15, 2024.
+It is anticipated that the company will report an EPS of $7.87, marking a 43.88% rise compared to the same quarter of the previous year.
+Our most recent consensus estimate is calling for quarterly revenue of $12.34 billion, up 4.44% from the year-ago period.

-Investors should also take note of any recent adjustments to analyst estimates for Goldman Sachs.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Goldman Sachs.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.17% lower.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 1.82% lower.
 Goldman Sachs presently features a Zacks Rank of #3 (Hold).

-From a valuation perspective, Goldman Sachs is currently exchanging hands at a Forward P/E ratio of 14.11.
-This indicates a discount in contrast to its industry's Forward P/E of 17.67.
+With respect to valuation, Goldman Sachs is currently being traded at a Forward P/E ratio of 14.12.
+This signifies a discount in comparison to the average Forward P/E of 17.8 for its industry.

-We can additionally observe that GS currently boasts a PEG ratio of 0.78.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The average PEG ratio for the Financial - Investment Bank industry stood at 1.24 at the close of the market yesterday.
+Also, we should mention that GS has a PEG ratio of 0.78.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+By the end of yesterday's trading, the Financial - Investment Bank industry had an average PEG ratio of 1.27.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report